Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 59,792, 23,225 total housing units (homes and apartments), and a median house value of $66,899, house prices in Pontiac are some of the most affordable in Michigan as well as the nation.
+With 59,772 people, 1,535 houses or apartments, and a median cost of homes of $74,870, house prices in Pontiac are some of the most affordable in Michigan as well as the nation.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Pontiac differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Pontiac - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Pontiac real estate investment or home purchase decisions.